 In these articles I often write about practical things that may help you win your disability case.
 This article is not that at all.
 Instead, I am going to write about someone I love: Homer Simpson.
 That’s right, I am talking about the animated star of one of the longest running television shows in history.
 Although few people know it, […]

-If you are currently out of work because of a physical injury or condition, an illness, or a mental condition there is no reason to wait to apply for Social Security disability or SSI benefits.
+If you are currently out of work because of a physical injury or condition, an illness, or a mental condition there is no reason to wait to Apply for Social Security Disability Benefits.
 Simply put: If you think you have a disability, you can and should apply today.
-At the law offices of Chermol […]
+At the law offices of Chermol & Fishman […]

 Two of the clients we recently represented in federal court actions, Joe Jones and Mildred Quinones, were featured in an article by Delaware’s News Journal regarding mistaken adjudications by SSA.
 We are proud to have won both of these cases in federal court.